Vale, Oregon: Geography

+Vale is in northeastern Malheur County, in the valley of the Malheur River, where it is joined from the west by Bully Creek and from the north by Willow Creek.
+The Malheur is an east-flowing tributary of the Snake River.
+Ontario, the largest city in Malheur County, is 16 mi to the east-northeast via U.S. Routes 20 and 26, and Oregon Route 201.
+US 20 leads west-southwest 113 mi to Burns, while US 26 leads west-northwest 114 mi to John Day.

-According to the United States Census Bureau, the city has a total area of 1.17 sqmi, all of it land.
+According to the U.S. Census Bureau, Vale has a total area of 1.17 sqmi, all land.
 The city has an elevation of 2244 ft above sea level.

 Climate

 Vale has a semi-arid climate (Köppen BSk).
 July is on average the hottest month and January the coldest.
 Typically there will be 148.3 nights each winter falling below 32 F and 6.3 nights falling under 0 F, although the clear skies mean that only 25.2 days do not top freezing and only 101.5 days fail to top 50 F. During summer, 12.7 days will top 100 F and 61.2 days – including 43 of 62 in July and August – will on average top 90 F. However, the low humidity and clear high-altitude skies mean nights are cool even in summer, with minima rarely above 65 F.

 December is the wettest month, when the average precipitation totals about 1.38 in, although the wettest month has been May 1998 with 5.57 in, whilst zero precipitation has been reported during each month between July and October.
 Snowfall is rare despite temperatures falling well below freezing between mid-October and mid-April, with a median of only 7.3 inch and usually negligible snow on the ground even in January, although during February 1989 a depth of 18 inch was reached.
 The most snow in one month was 16 in in January 1975.